 Henry’s elder son Thomas had already established the firm of Thomas Turner in Reading in 1838.
 Thomas Turner prospered and his sons followed him into the business.
 Thomas’s last surviving son, also named Thomas, died in the 1930’s and the firm was then acquired by one of his apprentices, Jack Stratton, son of Charles Stratton head keeper of a sporting estate nearby.

 Michael continued to trade in antique and vintage fishing tackle and his business flourished under the name of Thomas Turner Fly Fishing Antiques, building a reputation for buying and selling quality branded antique and vintage fishing tackle, mainly covering the likes of Hardy, Allcocks, Abu and Farlows on a global basis.

-Following the death of Michael Stratton the antique and vintage fishing tackle business and stock was acquired by Fish and Fly Ltd., an online fishing website publisher in June 2016.
+Following the death of Michael Stratton, the antique and vintage fishing tackle business and stock was acquired by Fish and Fly Ltd., an online fishing website publisher in June 2016.
 Principal owner of Fish and Fly Ltd., Richard Hewitt, currently operates the business with help from his colleagues at Fish and Fly and his family.
-Richard has previously held the position of Chairman of Farlows of Pall Mall where he had the honour of being the grantee of the Royal Warrant for fishing tackle from His Royal Highness the Prince of Wales.
+The business name has been shortened to just Thomas Turner Fishing Antiques who trade online at www.thomasturner.com .